 JDVC was incorporated in November 2011, and is one of the first Philippine mining companies that will undertake large scale offshore mining activities.
 The Company holds MPSA No. 338-2010-11-OMR Amended-A. This MPSA was originally granted by the DENR-MGB to BGRMC in June 2010.
 The MPSA was transferred to JDVC on November 25, 2011 by virtue of a Deed of Assignment duly approved and confirmed by both companies' Board of Directors.
 The same Deed of Assignment was approved by the DENR-MGB on January 27, 2012, which fully transferred all the rights and obligations of BGRMC to JDVC.
 The mining concession is valid for 25 years, or up to 2035, and is renewable for another 25 years at that time.
-The MPSA covers a Contract Area of approximately Fourteen Thousand Two Hundred Forty (14,240) hectares situated in Sanchez Mira, Pamplona, Abulug, Ballesteros, Aparri, Buguey and Gonzaga, Cagayan.
+The MPSA covers a Contract Area of approximately Fourteen Thousand Two Hundred Forty (14,240)

+hectares situated in Sanchez Mira, Pamplona, Abulug, Ballesteros, Aparri, Buguey and Gonzaga, Cagayan.
 The primary purpose of the MPSA is to provide for the rational extraction, development and commercial utilization of magnetite and other associated mineral deposits existing within the Contract Area, with all necessary services, technology and financing to be furnished or arranged by JDVC in accordance with the provisions of the MPSA.

-In October 13, 2016, JDVC formed a joint venture arrangement with Agbiag, with the latter acting as the mining operator with exclusive rights to conduct mining operations.
+In October 13, 2016, JDVC formed a joint venture arrangement with Agbiag and JV between Cagayan Blue Ocean Offshore Aquamarine Services corporation and Pelletized Iron & Titanium Vanadium Phils.
+Corporation., with Agbiag acting as the mining operator with exclusive rights to conduct mining operations.
 The joint venture arrangement is included in the material contracts.